Writing your Thesis/Project

 We require that all students have two readers.
 The first reader, or primary advisor, must be a tenure-track professor teaching in your department at Sacramento State.
 The second reader may be a part-time/adjunct lecturer teaching at Sacramento State or an expert in your chosen topic from outside the University.
 Your readers will advise you on the content of your thesis, help guide you through the process, and sign off on it when they both agree it is complete.
 It is your responsibility to stay in contact with them and provide regular updates of your progress or problems you encounter.
 You must respect their schedules and be reasonable about turn around time as they read your drafts.

 Use APA style when writing your thesis.
-Diane Hacker's style manual (any edition) is a good option.
 The University library has dedicated a web page to Citing Science and Government Sources.
 This page conveniently links to their Research Guide for PPA.
 The Office of Graduate Studies has guides and templates available for your use.
 Please use these templates.
 They will save you a lot of time and frustration.
 After downloading the appropriate template, type your information directly into the file.

 Hiring an editor to check your grammar, style, and formatting can be very helpful for some students.
 Graduate Studies maintains a list of about ten editors who work with students on campus (916-278-6470).
 You may also contact the Department for information about editors MPPA and MS/ULD students have used recently.
 Also, check with your fellow students about editors they have used.
 (Word-of-mouth is valuable!)